 5. Overused Air Filters

 Air filters that aren’t changed regularly can become overused and ineffective.
 Not only do they fail to trap contaminants, but they can also start to emit bad smells themselves.
-The Department of Energy recommends regular filter changes to improve AC efficiency and indoor air quality (Department of Energy).
+The Department of Energy recommends regular filter changes to improve AC efficiency and indoor air quality.
+ENERGY STAR recommends changing HVAC filters at least every three months and checking them monthly during heavy-use seasons, making air filter replacement a simple way to reduce odors and protect airflow.

 6. Dirty Filters